top of page

 • Dogs must be under control when near the cattle in our neighbouring fields

 • A dog must not enter the pool enclosure or pool under any circumstance.
-If you are staying with dogs, please ensure the pool door is closed at all times for their safety.
+If you stay with dogs, please ensure the pool door is always closed for their safety.

-• Dog bowls of water and food must be placed in the kitchen, entrance or utility and not on carpet or sitting room floor.
+• Dog bowls of water and food must be placed in the kitchen, entrance or utility, not on the carpet or sitting room floor.

 We have several stunning dog-friendly beaches here on the Llyn Peninsula.
 Here is our brief guide to our local beaches where you can enjoy the sand and waves.